 Its (un)making

-Over those five years mostly random individuals were asked to completely erase, with a rubber-eraser, a page of this intact and out-of-date French men's fashion magazine.
-They were also asked to anonymously write in pencil on their erased page both the time it took them to do this and whatever monetary value they currently received at work for their time, translated into an hourly rate or rates.
-The sum of these literal and symbolic expenditures gave each page a nominal value that, when added to that of all the other pages, established a value, of sorts, for the work as a whole - 267 hours 49 minutes and 5 seconds... valued at AUD$11,349.18... .
-The shortest time taken to erase a page was nine minutes, while the longest was around three and three-quarter hours.
-The value accrued 'on' each page ranges from nothing in a number of instances - some contributors were receiving no calculable monetary compensation for their time - to one page 'worth' over US$1,000.
-No one was paid for their time.
+Over those five years various people were asked to completely erase, with a rubber-eraser (by choice, Staedtler 'Mars Plastic'), one of the 246-odd pages of this intact and out-of-date French men's fashion magazine.
+They were also asked to anonymously write in pencil on their erased page both the time it took them to do this, as well as whatever monetary value they currently received in paid work for their time, with the latter translated into an hourly rate, or multiple rates where applicable.
+(NYT please note: no one was paid for their time).
+The sum of these literal and symbolic expenditures gave each page a nominal value that, when added to that of all the other pages, established a value, of sorts, for the work as a whole - 267 hours 49 minutes and 5 seconds... valued at AUD$11,349.18....
 The front and back covers of the magazine, though noticeably worn by years of scuffing, remain unerased.

 The project

-With the erased magazine-artefact as its centrepiece this mass-collaborative erasure and (re)inscription work has been staged in conjunction with: a multifaceted 'response' component presented by invited contributors involving talks, discussions, and performances generated in direct response to the work or to the wider social and/or artistic context of its production and dissemination (nine locations in Melbourne '04/'05 and six on-/off-site events in Venice '07); an installation of closely related works and an archive (Venice '07, Leuven and New York '09); and a shortwave broadcast (Leuven '09).
+The mass-erased and (re)inscribed magazine, which is the material touchstone of the project, has been staged in conjunction with the following: a 'response' program presented by invited contributors involving talks, discussions, performances, and other idiosyncratic productions, generated in response to the work itself or to the wider social and/or artistic contexts of its production and subsequent dissemination (nine locations in Melbourne '04/'05 and six on/off-site events in Venice '07); an installation of affiliated works, plus an archive (Venice '07, Leuven and New York '09); and, a shortwave broadcast (Leuven '09).

-The transcripts of the site contributions in 2004/5 are on the 'AMPEdS' page sidebar or at this link.
+The transcripts of the site contributions in 2004/5, including an artist text, are to the right on the 'AMPEdS' page sidebar (or at this link).
 Those from the 2007 Venice Biennale of Art presentation are also available online and can be accessed here.
-For the project's February 2009 staging in Leuven the 'response' program was replaced by a twice-daily shortwave radio broadcast.
-The online details of this, including sound clips, can be found at the Leuven sidebar link or here by clicking here.
+Information, including sound clips, related to the project's February 2009 staging in Leuven, where the 'response' program took the form of a twice-daily shortwave radio broadcast, can be found at the Leuven sidebar link or by clicking here.

 Top